Our Shared Vision

 The Unifying Framework is the core document of our project in Vermont.
 We use Power to the Profession’s process as the model for our workforce-led, consensus-based approach to see how Vermont could align with the recommendations in The Unifying Framework.

-Power to the Profession’s landing page provides links to The Unifying Framework in English and Spanish, as well as its source text Professional Standards and Competencies for Early Childhood Educators.
+See links to The Unifying Framework in English and Spanish, as well as its source text Professional Standards and Competencies for Early Childhood Educators.

 We Are Early Childhood Educators.